Rear-end collisions are among the most common types of automobile crashes in Nevada.

-Rear-end collisions are among the most common type of automobile crashes in Nevada.
 The cause is often a tailgating rear driver.
-But the lead driver can also be negligent in Nevada by breaking abruptly or changing lanes unsafely.
+However, the lead driver can also be negligent in Nevada by braking abruptly or changing lanes unsafely.

-Even if the victim was partly to blame for the accident, he/she may be still be entitled to money damages as long as the defendant was at least 50% at fault.
+Even if you were partly to blame for the accident, you may still be entitled to money damages under Nevada’s comparative negligence laws as long as the defendant was at least 50% at fault.

 The rear driver is not always to blame in rear-end automobile collisions.
 In many cases, the front driver’s negligence caused — or at least contributed to — the accident.